Damaging Winds Could Topple Trees, Power Lines In Wenatchee Valley, NCW, Columbia Basin

 Motorists in the Columbia Basin are also being advised to remain vigilant for the possibility of reduced visibilities due to blowing dust, and officials add that travel may be difficult or even potentially hazardous for high profile vehicles like large trucks.

-The Watch is currently scheduled to go into effect at 8 p.m. tomorrow (Wednesday, March 11) and expire at 11 a.m. the following day (Thursday, March 12).
+The Warning is currently scheduled to go into effect at 8 p.m. on Wednesday, March 11, and expire at 11 a.m. on Thursday, March 12.

 Things That Can Blow Away in a Tri-Cities, Washington Windstorm